satyavinaysunku/portfolio/static/README.md

 #### Authors:

-- Special thanks to [Mr. Anbuselvan Rocky](https://github.com/anburocky3) for his valuable mentorship.
+- Special thanks to [Mr. B.MANOHAR DATTU](https://github.com/manoharsince2004) for his valuable mentorship.

 ##### Connect with me on: